 Invited to a Christian wedding?
 With six branches worldwide divided into dozens of denominations in the United States alone, there is variety in the wedding ceremony traditions practiced in different Christian houses of worship.
 That being said, several common threads exist.
 Knowing what to expect (and more about the meaning behind certain traditions) will help deepen your appreciation of the experience.

 “I’m new old-school,” says The Reverend Roxanne Birchfield, MDiv (Rev. Roxy), a non-denominational Christian minister who officiates weddings across the country through her company, Married by Rev. Roxy ®.
-“I believe God gives us the gift of choice.”
-She’ll add to, subtract from, and adjust Christian wedding ceremony traditions according to what makes sense for her couples.

 Meet the Expert

 Rev. Roxy received her Masters of Divinity from Nyack College’s Alliance Theological Seminary.
 In 2014, she was ordained and accessioned as a Battalion Chaplain in the U.S. Army Reserves.
 Her non-denominational Christian marriage ministry, Married by Rev. Roxy ®, is based in New York City and Pennsylvania but serves couples worldwide.
 Rev. Roxy has officiated weddings on several TV shows, including Married at First Sight, Love & Hip Hop, and Love Is Blind.